 4.2.4 Cost by Strategy

-The National Immunization Programme will focus mainly on these strategies for the delivery of immunization services (as in Table C6).
+The National Immunization Programme deliver services through Fixed, outreach, mobile and supplementary strategies as shown in Table C6.
 The cost of fix and outreach strategies represents about 43.1% of total cost for the five years.
 Mobile strategy and campaigns account for 33.3% and 23.6% respectively.
-It is expected that there will increases in the coverage by strategies, however these proportions may not vary much over the period.
+It is expected that there will be increases in the coverage by strategies, however these proportions may not vary much over the period.

 Table C6: Costs by Strategy (shared costs excluded) (US$)